raphaelrk/Sefaria-Mobile/README.md

 To build and start the simulator:

-From the root of the repo, run `npx react-native start`.
+From the root of the repo, run `bunx react-native start`.
-From another terminal, run `npx react-native run-ios` or `npx react-native run-android`
+From another terminal, run `bunx react-native run-ios` or `bunx react-native run-android`

 Alternatively for iOS, you can open `/ios/ReaderApp.xcworkspace` and hit run.